24/7 Emergency Service

 They are pre-designed for common applications and are widely used in restaurant environments.

-Common Fire Suppression Agents Explained
+Common Types of Fire Suppression Agents

+Different suppression equipment is designed for specific fire hazards depending on the building environment and operational risks.
 The extinguishing agent depends entirely on the type of fire risk involved.

 Clean Agent Fire Suppression Systems